RobertBoganKang/ShuwenPianoClassArrangement/README.md

 ## Introduction
 Shuwen ([Zhang, Shuwen](http://imslp.org/wiki/Category:Zhang,_Shuwen)) got a new job at Zhejiang Music Conservatory to teach piano 1 on 1 class.

-However, shuwen need a solution to arrange class for his students, and he did it mannuly which cost him a long time to solve.
+However, shuwen need a solution to arrange class for his students, and he did it manually which cost him a long time to solve.
 Then, I give it a simple solution to find a seemingly satisfactory solutions for this problem.
 ## Problem Statement
 * **He needs to arrange 26 students within one week schedule**
 * **Each students has his/her time available for this class.**